Hallopus

-Hallopus was a prehistoric reptile, named in 1877 as a species of Nanosaurus and classified by O. C. Marsh in 1881 from the Late Jurassic Morrison Formation.
-Today though the animal is thought to be a pseudosuchian more closely related to crocodilians.
-It was redescribed as a sphenosuchian crocodylomorph in 1970, now thought to be a paraphyletic group.
-It was a quite small animal, reaching a length of 1 m (3.3 ft) with long and slender limbs.
+Hallopus is an extinct genus of small "sphenosuchian" crocodylomorph, known from the Late Jurassic Morrison Formation of North America.
+The only known species Hallopus victor was originally named in 1877 as a species of the dinosaur Nanosaurus, and was moved into its own genus by Othniel Charles Marsh in 1881.
+It was a quite small animal, reaching a length of 1 m (3.3ft) with long and slender limbs.
 Macelognathus, a similarly slender-proportioned crocodylomorph to Hallopus, may be synonymous with it.